dpneumo/simplestate/README.md

     $ gem install simplestate

 ## Usage

+#### State Holder
-Inherit from StateHolder to create the class of the object that will hold states:
+Inherit from StateHolder to create the class of the object that will hold states.
+You *must* call super if you provide an initialize method in your holder class:

 ```ruby
 class Button < StateHolder